eleloya23/dotfiles/README.md

 -----------

-I tried to be as modular as possible.
-The following files are modifiables.
+The following files are modifiables/configurable.

     ├── apps
     │   ├── cli